osmosis-labs/assetlists/README.md

 ### Automatic Chain Inclusion

-**You typically don't need to manually add chains.** When you add an asset to `osmosis.zone_assets.json`, the automated generation process will:
+**You typically don't need to manually add chains.** The generated chainlist includes chains from two sources:

-1. Detect the asset's origin chain from Chain Registry
-2. Automatically include that chain in the generated chainlist
+1. **Manually Configured Chains** (~47 chains) - Chains in `osmosis.zone_chains.json` with custom endpoints and settings (takes precedence)
+2. **Auto-Detected Counterparty Chains** (~133 chains) - Origin chains of assets listed in `osmosis.zone_assets.json`, automatically detected and included from Chain Registry

+The automated generation process merges these sources:
+- Manual chains from `osmosis.zone_chains.json` are used first (with your custom RPC/REST endpoints and overrides)
+- Auto-detected counterparty chains supplement the manual list
-3. Fetch all necessary chain metadata from Chain Registry
+- Chain metadata is fetched from Chain Registry for both
-4. Generate wallet-compatible chain configuration

-This means chains are automatically added as counterparty chains whenever their assets are listed.
+- Wallet-compatible chain configuration is generated for all chains

 ### Manual Chain Configuration (Optional)